Statistical inference for the probability of necessity for causal attribution: Causal attribution measure and the challenge for inference

 Consider a randomized experiment with a sample of $N$ units from a superpopulation.
 Let $X$ denote a binary treatment, $Y$ a binary outcome, and $V$ possibly a vector of covariates.
 For each unit $i = 1,\ldots,N$, let $X_i=1$ and $X_i=0$ denote the presence and absence of the treatment, respectively, and $Y_i=1$ and $Y_i=0$ denote the occurrence and not occurrence of the effect, respectively.
-Let $Y_i(x)$ denotes the potential outcome had unit $i$ received treatment $X_i=x$ for $x\in \{0,1\}$.
+Let $Y_i(x)$ denote the potential outcome had unit $i$ received treatment $X_i=x$ for $x\in \{0,1\}$.
 The observed outcome is assumed to be a realization of the potential outcome under the treatment actually received, i.e., $Y_i = X_iY_i(1) + (1-X_i)Y_i(0)$.

-Most causal inference literature focuses on the evaluation of certain effects of the cause on the outcome, such as the average causal effect $\ACE=E\{Y(1)-Y(0)\}$ and the relative risk $\RR = \Pr\{Y(1)=1\}/\Pr\{Y(0)=1\}$.
-However, in many applications, researchers are interested in causal attribution problems concerning how likely a given effect $Y = 1$ is due to a suspected cause $X = 1$.
-A commonly-used measure for causal attribution is the probability of necessity \citep{pearl1999probabilities}, which is also referred to as probability of causation \citep{dawid2017probability}:
+Most causal inference studies focus on causal effects, such as the average causal effect $\ACE=E\{Y(1)-Y(0)\}$ and the relative risk $\RR = \Pr\{Y(1)=1\}/\Pr\{Y(0)=1\}$.
+However, in many applications, researchers are interested in causal attribution, i.e., how likely a given effect $Y = 1$ is due to a suspected cause $X = 1$.
+A conventional attribution measure in epidemiology is the attributable fraction among the exposed \citep{rothman2008modern}, $\AF = 1 - \pr\{Y(0)=1\mid X=1\}/\pr(Y=1\mid X=1)$, which can be viewed as a normalized causal effect and requires additional assumptions for a causal attribution interpretation \citep{pearl1999probabilities}.
+Based on counterfactual reasoning, \citet{pearl1999probabilities} introduced the probability of necessity for causal attribution, also referred to as probability of causation \citep{dawid2017probability}:

+This parameter, defined in the subpopulation who have received the treatment and experienced the effect (i.e. $X=1, Y=1$), assesses the probability of the effect not occurring had the subpopulation not been exposed to the treatment (i.e. $Y(0) = 0$).
+It can be equivalently written as $\PN = E\{Y(1)-Y(0)\mid X=1,Y=1\}$, which differs from traditional causal effect estimands because of conditioning on $Y$.
+It can also be expressed as $\PN = 1 - \pr\{Y(0)=1,Y(1)=1\mid X=1\}/\pr(Y=1\mid X=1)$, implying that $\PN \geq \AF$.